-The literature reports a marked increase in the utilization of the internet as a source for health-related information (13.24).
+In the literature, a significant increase in the use of the internet as a source of information related to health is reported (13.24).
 In 2018, nine out of ten American adults used the World Wide Web, and 75% of them made medical searches with medical content.
 The National Institutes of Health, the American Medical Association, and the US Department of Health and Human Services have reported that patient education materials (PEMs) available on the internet should have a readability level that is no more difficult than that of a sixth grader or, preferably, easier (13).
 Information above the sixth grade level is considered difficult to understand and readable for the average person.
 Therefore, it is important that PEMs on websites be at a readability level suitable for the reader and be carefully evaluated before publishing.
 The uptake of information from the internet is increasing every day, and this brings up concerns about the exactness, worth, and eases of understanding the information.
-The readability and quality of information contained in online PEMs pertaining to numerous medical conditions have been addressed in the literature (5,15).
+The readability and quality of information contained in online PEMs pertaining to numerous medical conditions have been addressed in the literature (5, 15).